Okay, so that headline is a little cruel.

 This is where Apple is set to get its nose out in front - in the UK at any rate.

 While Google's Wallet (soon to be replaced by Android Pay) and Samsung Pay are yet to get up and running for UK contactless payment systems, Apple Pay - which sees you add your bank details to your iPhone 6 and slap it about to pay for things under £20 - will arrive in the UK in July.
-It'll let you pay for stamps, London Transport things, and there are some interesting partnerships coming with Pinterest.
+It'll let you pay for stamps, London Transport things, and there are some interesting sponsored_longforms coming with Pinterest.

 Having a fingerprint reader on your iPhone is about to make a lot more sense.